-PPT 2.5 Developing further practice - slides presentation
+PPT 2.5 Developing further practice - slides presentation (4 slides)

-Show slides in PPT 2.5 slides presentation, to introduce the tasks.
-Participants work in groups.
+Show slides in PPT 2.5 slides presentation, to introduce the tasks, one for each group.
 After completing each task, each group will be reminded of the other activities by the other groups through plenary feedback.
 It is important to explain that the following three group activities are slimmed down and partial versions of the full activities in Module 2, that is Activities 2.6a, 2.6b and 2.7a.